 This strategy applies to Anatwine Ltd., a limited company registered in England and the only UK subsidiary in the Zalando Group.
-This strategy has been published in accordance with paragraph 16(4) of Schedule 19 to the Finance Act 2016.
-References to ‘UK Taxation’ includes among others Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
+This strategy has been published in accordance with paragraphs 16(2) and 16(4) of Schedule 19 to the Finance Act 2016.
+References to ‘UK Taxation’ include among others Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.

-This documented has been updated to reflect the strategy as it was followed in the course of financial year ending on 31 December 2018.
+This document has been updated to reflect the strategy as it was followed in the course of the financial year ending on 31 December 2020.

 The UK tax strategy is reviewed at least annually.

 Ultimate responsibility for Anatwine Ltd.’s tax strategy and tax compliance rests with the Board of Anatwine Ltd.

 The tax management of the entity is delegated by the Board to the Chief Financial Officer (“CFO”).

 Day-to-day management of Anatwine Ltd.’s tax affairs is delegated to a local UK tax and accounting team as well as to the Zalando Group’s central tax team (together: “tax teams”).